-Blue header bar to be thicker to give some spacing top and bottom for words and better ratio of colours and sections, except for mobile with limited screen estate (refer to InVision designs)

-On 1920x1200 screen, filter column on left and project cards are too wide (too much white space).
-Filter column width to be reduced and fixed to a maximum, project cards to allow up to 4 in a row instead of 3

-Recent Active Projects and Total Projects font increase to same size or bigger than project name

-“FILTER BY COUNTRY” to be changed to “Filter by country”

-“Manage Account” to be changed to “Manage Accounts”

-“Sitename” to be changed to “Site Name”

 Slow transition into Manage Accounts and individual project pages.
-To add a spinning wheel on browser tab when moving between pages.
+To add a spinning wheel on browser tab when moving between pages. -- ??

-Mouse over Logout link: tooltip “Logout”

-Mouse over plus symbol: tooltip “Create New Project”

-Mouse over more options menu symbol: tooltip “More Options”
+Mouse over more options menu symbol: tooltip “More Options” --- done

-Project cards to be sorted by last visit for each user, even when filtered

 Manage Accounts Page

-Click on search icon for project list: search field enabled and ready to type
+Click on search icon for project list: search field enabled and ready to type – done only highlight click to type

-“Search by name” to be changed to “Search by username”

-“Name” to be changed to “Username”

-“Administrator” to be changed to “Project Administrator”

-“In-house” to be changed to “In-house Personnel”

-“Field” to be changed to “Field Personnel”

-For mobile, “Administrator” to be changed to “Admin” to resolve word spacing issue
+For mobile, “Administrator” to be changed to “Admin” to resolve word spacing issue -- harris

 When Org Admin demotes a Project Admin while the Project Admin is in the Manage Accounts page, the Project Admin still retains his admin rights and is able to save changes to role assignments successfully.
 This is a security issue.
 When the save button is clicked, the system should first query the rights of the user.
 If user has rights, save changes with message “Successfully updated”.
-Otherwise, user should see an error message “Unauthorized changes” then the page is refreshed.
+Otherwise, user should see an error message “Unauthorized changes” then the page is refreshed. -- harris

-Project name displayed above “Search by username” search bar to improve understanding that user list is project specific
+Project name displayed above “Search by username” search bar to improve understanding that user list is project specific--??

-If the user list is empty because there is only project admin and no other users, to display in Table “No other users have been assigned to this project.”
+If the user list is empty because there is only project admin and no other users, to display in Table “No other users have been assigned to this project.” -- done

 Create New Project Page

-“DBA Create New Project” to be changed to “Create New Project”

 Shortcut to selecting option in drop down list by typing, first letter type is not responsive e.g. first press of F nothing happens, only on second press the list will jump to options starting with F. In addition, shortcut typing is too fast or not responsive.
 E.g. typing F, I, N for Finland is sometimes successful and sometimes not.
-If shortcut typing is successful, item should be displayed at the top of dropdown list.
+If shortcut typing is successful, item should be displayed at the top of dropdown list. --- harris

 Home Page

-Remove “Digital Barrier Analysis –“ from title, just display the project name

-Remove breadcrumbs navigation
+Correction: To reinstate breadcrumbs after reviewing the UI outcome of removing breadcrumbs.
+Also, use » instead of |. -- done

-To add “Return to Projects List” menu option at the top of burger menu on the left, to be differentiated from other menu options by using grey background and darker font colour
+To add “Return to Project List” menu option at the top of burger menu on the left, to be differentiated from other menu options by using grey background and darker font colour -- done

-“PROJECT CODE” to be changed to “Project No.”
+“PROJECT CODE” to be changed to “Project No.” No full capitalization. -- done

-“Project No.: …” font colour to be changed to black

-“Sitename” to be changed to “Site Name”

-“Home” to be changed to “Project Overview”

-“Create/Update Record” to be changed to “Create/Update Records”

-“Recommendation” to be changed to “Recommendations”

-Font size increase for “To start with your Barrier Analysis…”

-“To start with your Barrier Analysis…” font colour to be changed to black

-Browser scrollbar should not be enabled – sizing issue when project name requires 2 lines wil increases thickness of blue area
+Browser scrollbar should not be enabled – sizing issue when project name requires 2 lines will increases thickness of blue area – done